sebmate/WingHacks/README.md

 1. Exit the Wersi OAS application.
 2. Copy the FFix program and associated files (from https://github.com/sebmate/WingHacks/tree/master/WWFix/WWFix/bin/Debug) onto a folder on your harddisk.
 Create a link to FFix.exe, and put this link into the autostart menu of Windows.
 3. Install loopMIDI from https://www.tobias-erichsen.de/software/loopmidi.html
-4. Create two new virtual MIDI ports, "WWFix Input" and "WWFix Output", as shown in the following image.
-Note that the "VST" port is not required.
+4. Create trhee new virtual MIDI ports, "WWFix Input", "WWFix Output", and "WWFix Output2", as shown in the following image.
+Note that the "To VST" port is not required.

 ![loopMIDI](loopMIDI.png)

 4. Launch WWfix.
 If everything works fine, WWFix should be able to connect to the virtual ports.
-If this is the case, the program will display the following after startup (notice the four "=>" messages that indicate that the program has successfully connected to "WWFix Input", "WWFix Output" and twice to "Wersi MIDI"):
+If this is the case, the program will display the following after startup (notice the "=>" messages that indicate that the program has successfully connected to "WWFix Input", "WWFix Output", "WWFix Output2" and "Wersi MIDI"):

 ![WWFixConfig](WWFixConfig.png)

 4. Configure the Wersi OAS application as follows.
-Connect "Manual MIDI In" to "WWFix Ouput" and "Manual MIDI Out" to "WWFix Input":
+Connect "Manual MIDI In" to "WWFix Ouput", "MIDI Pedal In port" to "WWFix Ouput2", and "Manual MIDI Out" to "WWFix Input":

 ![WersiCfg](WersiCfg.png)